codeigniter4/CodeIgniter4/user_guide_src/source/test/cli.rst

 		:param string $string:
 		:param int $max:
 		:param int $pad_left:
-		:returns:
-		:rtype: string

 		Takes a string and writes it to the command line, wrapping to a maximum width.
 If no maximum width is specified, will wrap to the window's max width.

 		If an int is passed into $pad_left, then all strings after the first will padded with that many spaces to the left.
 Useful when printing short descriptions that need to start on an existing line.